 This page gives brief details of:

-In addition to the recordings described below, accounts of displays can be found in Newsletters (up to the Salisbury Meeting of 2023), then (from Conference 2023) the Newsletter will contain a short account of proceedings, with more detailed summaries published in the following edition of Cameo.
+Descriptions of displays can be found in Newsletters (up to the Salisbury Meeting of 2023).
+From Conference 2023 onwards the Newsletter contains a short account of proceedings, with more detailed summaries published in the following edition of Cameo.

 WASC Meetings coming up